MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/subscriptions/overview.md

 * **Lifecycle**: Subscriptions represent a lifecycle of a service, such as Production or Development.
 * **Department**: Subscriptions represent departments in the organization.

 The first two patterns are the most commonly used, and both are highly recommended.
-The Lifecycle approach is appropriate for most organizations.
+The lifecycle approach is appropriate for most organizations.
 In this case, the general recommendation is to use two base subscriptions.
 "Production" and "Non-Production," and then use resource groups to break out the environments further.

 **Learn more**